Python: Backup files to Google Drive using API

 if not files:

-raise FileNotFoundError(f"No files matching '*{suffix}' found in current directory.")
+raise FileNotFoundError(f"No local files matching '*{suffix}' found.")

 latest_file = max(files, key=os.path.getmtime)